Safety in the Home

 Safeguard Bath Items/Toys

-Consider keeping bath toys in a bag or bin away from the tub and unavailable until bathing and hair washing are competed.
+Consider keeping bath toys in a bag or bin away from the tub and unavailable until bathing and hair washing are completed.
 This will help the child focus on bathing and prevent power struggles while in the tub.
 You do not want a child flailing around in a slippery bathtub since he/she or you could be injured.

 Keep bath items (soap, washcloth, shampoo, sponges, etc.) together in a plastic bin or rubber bag and accessible.
 Replace open-lip bottles with pump dispensers so the child will not empty or ingest the contents.